dport96/ITM352/morea/150.Assignment2/experience-Assignment2.md

 * There are a lot of data validation packages such as [https://validatejs.org/](https://validatejs.org/) that can be useful if you take the time to learn about them.

 * A tutorial with an example of validating registration form data can be found at [https://www.w3resource.com/javascript/form/javascript-sample-registration-form-validation.php](https://www.w3resource.com/javascript/form/javascript-sample-registration-form-validation.php)

+**Extra Credit:**
+Logged in users should be able to view edit their registration data.
+Edits must be validated before being saved.
+Notify the user that the update was successful and allow them to go back to the products page (or redirect them there after notification).

 (3-4) **Security**